Rural Bank Scholarships

 You are required to let us know of any change in circumstances.
 We reserve the right to withdraw funding, but will endeavour to discuss all options with you.

-If I have further questions regarding the Rural Bank Scholarship Program, who should I contact?
+If I have further questions regarding the Rural Bank Scholarship Program, or need assistance in completing the application, who should I contact?

 Please contact our Scholarships Team by emailing email@example.com or by phoning 1300 660 115.